janeShortall/papers/journal.md

 # Methodology
 We used AMS (Allan et al 1999) to measure particle mass and chemical composition.

+# Results
+We observed particle growth through coagulation and report the changing chemical composition with age in the atmosphere.

 # Conclusions
 We made some discovery aren't we great, give us more funding.